LumenRadio/mira-ruuvitag/README.md

 Local monitoring of sensor values
 ---------------------------------

-When the device is comissioned, the sensor values is available via NFC as fields in the NDEF records.
+When the device is commissioned, the sensor values is available via NFC as fields in the NDEF records.
 The values is available as user-readable text under the MIME type application/vnd.lumenradio.sensor.\*

-Sensor values is updated at an inteval specified via update interval configuration
+Sensor values is updated at an interval specified via update interval configuration

 Packet format